hgcummings/midi-8r/BUILD.md

 Check of the external appearance in place on the pedal board.
 The top of the enclosure looks a bit messy at this point because, despite checking the layout beforehand, after fitting the footswitch I decided I wanted to change the placement of it, so I had to patch up the hole I'd already drilled.
+Another advantage of going with ABS rather than metal is that it's a bit more forgiving about this sort of thing.

 ---

 ![Boards assembled together](img/build_08.jpg)

 All the boards assembled.
-The MIDI breakout board isn't strictly necessary (I think it's just an optocoupler and a few resistors), but was convenient and fairly cheap.
-I initially planed to use 5-pin DIN connectors, but abandoned this idea (partly due to the lack of suitably-shaped MIDI cables to use with it).
+Buying a pre-built MIDI breakout board isn't strictly necessary (I think it's just an optocoupler and a few resistors), but was convenient and fairly cheap.
+I initially planned to use 5-pin DIN connectors, but abandoned this idea (partly due to having trouble finding MIDI cables with suitably angled plugs to use on my board).
 Unsoldering those was a bit of a pain!

-The board is designed for the AdaFruit Arduino-based boards, but happens to have the same profile as the Pico, so went rather neatly alongside it.
-These are plugged into the headers on the back of the RGB LED matrix, although this is almost purely structural.
+The MIDI breakout is designed for the AdaFruit Arduino-based controllers, but happens to have the same profile as the Pico, so went rather neatly alongside it.
+These are plugged into the headers on the back of the RGB LED matrix, although this is almost purely for the sake of alignment.
 None of the pins are actually connected apart from one: the data pin for the display happens to line up nicely with one of the Pico's GPIO pins, so I thought I might as well use it.

 In this photo I've accidentally wired up the power pins for the MIDI breakout back-to-front.
-Had to fix that later.
+Had to fix that later...

 The other board here is just some stripboard with a 5V buck converter on it to let me power everything from a standard 9V pedal power supply.
-The diode allows me to safely interchange this with the Pico's USB socket.
+The diode allows me to safely interchange this with a USB cable.
 See the [the Pico datasheet](https://datasheets.raspberrypi.com/pico/pico-datasheet.pdf) for details (section *4.5.
 Powering Pico*).

 ---

 ![Internal components inside enclosure](img/build_09.jpg)

 Everything fully assembled inside the pedal.
-Apologies for the messy soldering.
+Please excuse the messy soldering in places.

 It was quite a tight fit, which was only partly due to careful measuring.
-I got a bit lucky with some things, like the MIDI in jack leaving *just* enough room for the footswitch.
+I got a bit lucky with some things, like the MIDI-in jack leaving *just* enough room for the footswitch.

 The power jack is also right up against the MIDI breakout, which along with the Pico's USB port did a pretty good job of keeping everything in place.
 However, before closing it up, I put some supporting